genomicsengland/panelapp/docker/dev/README.md

 By default, it uses mocked S3 and SQS by LocalStack.

-> You may make the application run with RabbitMQ and local file system, tweaking
+> You could run the application against RabbitMQ and the local file system, tweaking
 > [docker-dev settings](../../panelapp/panelapp/settings/docker-dev.py) and [docker-compose.yml](./docker-compose.yml),
 > but this backward compatibility may be dropped in the future.